orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 7 Business & Law         103
     ## 8 Exploration             88

 The Arts and Institutions have the most historical figures in the dataset, with 2767 and 2753, respectively.
 Exploration and Business & Law had the least number of people with 103 and 88.
-Looking at the summary statistics, all domains except Sports had similar means and medians (historical popularity index), which were near 22, while Sports had values near 17.
+Looking at the summary statistics, all domains except Sports had similar means and medians (historical popularity index), which were near 22, while Sports had mean/median near 17.

 #### Simple Linear Regression